Maquiladora: The Han Young case

 The Han Young maquiladora was a plant in Tijuana that manufactured car parts for Hyundai.
-In 1997, what started as a complaint by a single injured worker turned into a years-long conflict where employees protested for their right to unionize.
+In 1997, what started as a complaint by a single injured worker turned into a yearslong conflict where employees protested for their right to unionize.
 The struggle put the NAFTA labor side agreement to the test, but despite the workers' efforts, nothing ever came of it.
-The case became increasingly political and news-worthy as time went on.
-However, despite various US NAO hearings and transnational labor rights organizing, the workers were never able to unionize.
+The case became increasingly political and newsworthy as time went on.
+However, despite various U.S. NAO hearings and transnational labor rights organizing, the workers were never able to unionize.
 On the contrary, by the end of the conflicts, all of the laborers had been fired and the maquiladora had been moved to the other side of Tijuana.
 This was in the face of a Mexican federal court ruling that the strikes had been legal and in fact the corporation had violated the law.

 Environmental effects

 Both the United States and Mexican governments claim to be committed to environmental protection, yet environmental policies have not always been enforced despite the fact that maquilas are required to be certified and to provide an environmental impact statement.
 In Mexico, most maquiladoras are global players that use international standards for waste treatment and disposal that exceed Mexican requirements and that require any waste generated to be re-exported.
 The development of large factories led to a substantial output of hazardous waste that disrupted local communities.
 The La Paz Agreement signed by Mexico and the United States in 1983 requires hazardous waste created by United States corporations to be transported back to the United States for disposal.
 However, the United States Environmental Protection Agency (EPA) reports that only 91 of the 600 maquiladoras located along the Texas–Mexico border have returned hazardous waste to the United States since 1987.
 Among others, the United States Geological Survey, the state of California, and the Imperial County Health Department have all asserted that the New River, which flows from Mexicali in Mexico near the American border into California's Salton Sea, is "the dirtiest river in America".
 The presence of toxic waste in towns near maquila factories has led to negative health outcomes for the people living there.
-Between 1988 and 1992, 163 children in Juarez were born with anencephaly due to the toxic chemicals from factories, prompting worker activism.
+Between 1988 and 1992, 163 children in Juárez were born with anencephaly due to the toxic chemicals from factories, prompting worker activism.

 Improvement

 There have been some improvement at the corporate level of environmental policy.
 As of the early 2000s, around 90% of maquiladoras had attained an environmental certification.
 This push to improve environmental policy was led by the Mexican government, not the international companies themselves.
-The EPA's US-Mexico Border 2012 Program has an extensive plan to help with environmental issues along that border.
+The EPA's U.S.-Mexico Border 2012 Program has an extensive plan to help with environmental issues along that border.